- Where to begin your troubleshooting efforts

 - Lots of valuable related links to give you a closer look so you will learn more about HVAC

 Gas Furnace Troubleshooting & Repair - Aside from understanding the basics of electrical, Electronics and controls to troubleshoot a furnace one needs to understand the components of the furnace and the gas furnace sequence of operation.
-Therefore repair techniques for various furnaces will be different from furnace to furnace depending on what type of furnace you are repairing.
+Therefore repair techniques for various furnaces will be different from one furnace to another furnace depending on what type of furnace you are repairing.
 This is a basic gas furnace repair article that simply covers the basics.

 If you want to learn more about repairing furnaces you can check out the recommended reading. books are available on HVAC or Furnaces or another option is to take a repair class at your local community college or trade school.
 Of course, you can’t learn it all in a book nor taking a repair class.
 However, you can learn the basics of repairing furnaces by learning the basics of HVAC.
 After all, nothing beats experience, especially educated experience.